-With our new IMPACT discussion guide, you now have a simple and effective way to ensure and support change within your organization.
+With our new topic “Impact Presentations and Friendly Support“, learning professionals now have a simple and effective way to ensure and support change from their programs.

 CoachingOurselves is thrilled to have collaborated with Professor Martin Brigham of Lancaster University and the Worldwide Academic Director of the International Masters for Practicing Managers (IMPM).
 This new discussion guide is inspired by the IMPM, where experienced managers from around the globe come together and support one another to enact positive change back at their organizations.

 The word IMPACT implies having a strong effect on someone or something.
 In our case, an IMPACT project incorporates a call to ACT with a PACT or promise between participants.

 “Impact Presentations and Friendly Support” can be added to any existing program.
 Your participants will have the opportunity to effect a specific change in the organization and to receive the insights and support of their CoachingOurselves peers throughout the process.
 Our Friendly Consulting topic further supports their actions.

 - Present your IMPACT journey to date and in doing so, further integrate your experiences for IMPACT in the future;

 - Listen with intent to your peers’ IMPACT journeys thus far;

 - Reflect on the role of collaboration in creating change and how to create your “Support Ecosystem” going forward.

 To sustain real change, you need to create the proper conditions.
 We can help you do this.